Global existence for the 2D incompressible isotropic elastodynamics for small initial data: Proof of Proposition

 where

 and

 As $\mathcal{R}^1$ is of quintic and higher, we can estimate it in the same way as we did for $\mathcal{R}$ in Lemma \ref{remainder}.
 Moreover, we can estimate $\mathcal{Q}_4^1$ in the same way as we did for $C$ and $Q_4$ in Lemma \ref{cubicandquartic}, because of the presence of bilinear operator $\tilde{Q}_{\mu,\nu}^1(\cdot, \cdot)$ in the term $\mathcal{Q}_4^1$.
 We omit the details for those cases here.
-To sum up, we have

-It remains to estimate $\mathcal{C}^1.$ We can use \emph{integration by parts in ``$\sigma$"}, which is used to estimate ``$C$" in the proof of Lemma \ref{cubicandquartic}, to estimate all $\mathcal{C}^{1}$ without any problem.
-To see this point, we first define and then we claim the following two estimates hold, which are sufficient to close the argument,
+It remains to estimate $\mathcal{C}^1.$ For this case, we will use \emph{integration by parts in ``$\sigma$"}.
+This method has been used to estimate ``$C$" in the proof of Lemma \ref{cubicandquartic}, to estimate $\mathcal{C}^{1}$ without any problem.

-To prove (\ref{eqn5000}) and (\ref{eqn5009}), we can use the Lemma \ref{Snorm} and the discussion in subsection \ref{guide} safely for the Low$\times$ High interaction and High $\times$ Low interaction.
-It remains to check for the High $\times$ High interaction case, more precisely, $|\xi-\eta|\ll |\xi-\sigma|\sim|\sigma-\eta|$.